-9. Check the mass position outputs using a digital multimeter, digitiser or the hand-held control units.
+9. Check the mass position outputs using a digital multimeter, digitiser or handheld control unit.

 Re-centre the masses if required.
-If you have a breakout box or hand-held control unit, you can do this by holding the ENABLE and CENTRE buttons on the unit down together for 7 seconds.
+If you have a breakout box or hand-held control unit, you can do this by holding the ENABLE and CENTRE buttons on the unit down together for seven seconds.
 The BUSY LED will start flashing, and then go out

-Alternatively, if you are using a DM24 digitiser and Scream!, right-click on the digitiser's entry in Scream! and select Control....
+Alternatively, if you are using a DM24 digitiser and Scream!, right-click on the digitiser's entry in Scream! and select Control...
 Click on the Mass control tab, followed by Centre.
-(If the Mass control tab is unavailable, make sure the correct sensor type is chosen in the System tab, apply, and open a new Control window.)

-Alternatively, if you are using a DM24 digitiser and an EAM, navigate to the Control \rightarrow Instruments page and click on the Centre masses button.
+Alternatively, if you are using an EAM, navigate to the Control→Instruments page, select the instrument and click on the Centre masses button.

-10. Cover the instrument with thermal insulation, for example, a 5 cm expanded polystyrene box.
+10. Cover the instrument with thermal insulation - for example, a 5 cm expanded polystyrene box.
 This will shield it from thermal fluctuations and convection currents in the vault.
 It also helps to stratify the air in the seismometer package.
 Position the thermal insulation carefully so that it does not touch the sensor package.